-The following unique personal objectives were identified for each of the Named Executive Officers for fiscal 2011:
+The following unique personal objectives were identified for each of the Named Executive Officers for fiscal 2012:

-- For Mr. Camp, executing the Company's strategy and business plan; leading the Company's growth initiatives; overseeing the Company's acquisition activities; overseeing efforts designed to strengthen the talent pool, capabilities, and competencies of the Company; ensuring that the Company engages in appropriate, meaningful, and transparent conversations with shareholders; achieving the Company's financial objectives; and leading the CEO and executive officer succession planning and implementation process; - For Mr. Raver, developing and executing the strategic and the resulting operating plan of the Process Equipment Group; growing core revenue and income before taxes (IBT) through organic growth in under-penetrated segments and new product development; creating strategic acquisitions and alliances; with respect to the Process Equipment Group's acquisition activities, leading due diligence efforts and subsequent integration; and improving the Process Equipment Group's cost structure and strengthening its core capabilities; also for Mr. Raver, in connection with his service as president of our Batesville operating subsidiary for a portion of fiscal 2011, developing and executing the strategic and the resulting operating plan of Batesville; growing core revenue and IBT through growth in under-penetrated segments; creating strategic acquisitions and alliances and new product offerings; improving cost structure; and strengthening core capabilities; - For Ms. Dennis, developing and executing the strategic and the resulting operating plan of Batesville; growing core revenue and IBT through organic growth in under-penetrated segments and new product development; creating strategic acquisitions and alliances; with respect to Batesville's acquisition activities, leading due diligence efforts and subsequent integration; and improving Batesville's cost structure and strengthening its core capabilities; - For Ms. Lucchese, ensuring appropriate processes and procedures for the operation of the Company as a public company are in place and functioning effectively; providing financial leadership with excellence to the Company; managing financial due diligence efforts with respect to the Company's acquisition activities; and providing financial support where necessary to the Company's subsidiaries and their finance staff; and - For Mr. Zerkle, ensuring appropriate processes and procedures for the operation of the Company as a public company are in place and functioning effectively; providing general legal counsel with excellence to the Company; providing legal support where necessary to the Company's subsidiaries and their general counsel; managing legal due diligence efforts and transaction documentation with respect to the Company's acquisition activities; managing all litigation involving the Company; and supervising and coordinating the responsibilities of other attorneys in the Company's legal department.
+- For Mr. Camp, executing the Company's strategy and business plan; leading the Company's growth initiatives; overseeing the Company's acquisition activities; overseeing efforts designed to strengthen the talent pool, capabilities, and competencies of the Company; ensuring that the Company engages in appropriate, meaningful, and transparent conversations with shareholders; achieving the Company's financial objectives; and leading the CEO and executive officer succession planning and implementation process; - For Mr. Raver, developing and executing the strategic and the resulting operating plan of the Process Equipment Group; growing core revenue and income before taxes (IBT) through organic growth in under-penetrated segments and new product development; creating strategic acquisitions and alliances; with respect to the Process Equipment Group's acquisition activities, leading due diligence efforts and subsequent integration; and improving the Process Equipment Group's cost structure and strengthening its core capabilities; - For Ms. Dennis, developing and executing the strategic and the resulting operating plan of Batesville; growing core revenue and IBT through organic growth in under-penetrated segments and new product development; creating strategic acquisitions and alliances; with respect to Batesville's acquisition activities, leading due diligence efforts and subsequent integration; and improving Batesville's cost structure and strengthening its core capabilities; - For Ms. Lucchese, ensuring appropriate processes and procedures for the operation of the Company as a public company are in place and functioning effectively; providing financial leadership with excellence to the Company; managing financial due diligence efforts and subsequent integration with respect to the Company's acquisition activities; and providing financial support where necessary to the Company's subsidiaries and their finance staffs; and - For Mr. George, providing the Company with high quality leadership and performance in all areas of Corporate Development; providing support, where appropriate, to the Company's operating subsidiaries and their staffs with respect to their individual Corporate Development activities; supervising and coordinating the work of multi-disciplinary teams involved in the Company's acquisition and divestiture efforts, particularly as it relates to opportunity identification and analysis, due diligence, and integration; and strengthening the Company's Corporate Development talent pool.